Political Watch

 Simon joined advocates at Family Resources to demonstrate how domestic violence survivors can receive free legal consultation from lawyers online using a webcam.
 The program fills a gap in legal services in underserved areas, Simon said.

 Simon spoke via Skype with volunteer attorneys Mark Nabong of Chicago and Lucinda Bugden of Rockford about why they volunteer their time and expertise to help domestic violence survivors through the clinic.
-They have helped clients navigate topics including child custody and visitation, marriage and divorce, elder abuse, immigration, and property issues.
+They have helped clients navigate topics including child custody and visitation, marriage and divorce, elder abuse, immigration, property issues, and legal guardianship for adults with disabilities.
+This specialized service ensures that individuals with disabilities receive the care and protection they need while respecting their rights and autonomy.
+If you are looking for a family law attorney in Arlington Heights, you may contact the law office of Fedor Kozlov.
+If you are a military service member or spouse, you may face unique challenges when it comes to your divorce.
+That is why it is important to work with an experienced Montgomery County military divorce lawyer.

 “The VLC is important because survivors are at a significant disadvantage if they can’t hire a lawyer,” Bugden said.
 “They need to understand their rights and the law.
 That way, when they go before a judge, they are more likely to prevail.”